aesara-devs/aesara/doc/extending/unittest.rst

 Unit Testing revolves around the following principles:

-* ensuring correctness: making sure that your :class:`Op`, :class:`Type` or optimization works in the way you intended it to work.
+* ensuring correctness: making sure that your :class:`Op`, :class:`Type` or rewrites works in the way you intended it to work.
 It is important for this testing to be as thorough as possible: test not only the obvious cases, but more importantly the corner cases which are more likely to trigger bugs down the line.